TheOnlineXD/Discord-QR-Auth-Client-JS/README.md

 to easily retrieve useful information about your account (including token.)

+## Thanks to github.com/DismissedGuy for original python source code

 ## How to use
 Prerequisites:
 * Have Node.JS 12+ installed